ahmedshuhel/resume/resume.md

 - Wrote script with JavaScript/NodeJS using regular expressions that read/parse application code(C# XML, HTML and Javascript) and change/inject code based on the configuration - achieving faster deployment to multiple customer.
 - Provided training to junior developers for TDD/BDD and other devepment framwork like AngularJS, Angular Material

-Technology: C#, .NET, JavaScript, Typescript, AngularJS, Angular Material, Web API, Hangfire, SQL Server, MS Deploy, Ninject, EntiryFramwork, PetaPoco, Windows Server, IIS, MomentJS, Linq, Moq, xUnit, TeamCity, VisualStudio, Vim,  YouTrack, Gulp
+**Technology:** C#, .NET, JavaScript, Typescript, AngularJS, Angular Material, Web API, Hangfire, SQL Server, MS Deploy, Ninject, EntiryFramwork, PetaPoco, Windows Server, IIS, MomentJS, Linq, Moq, xUnit, TeamCity, VisualStudio, Vim,  YouTrack, Gulp

-#### Other:
+ **Other:**

 - Improved code quality and statbilty by gradully refactoring and adding new feature of companies one of the flagship products (Point of Sale) that spike the customer grouh from 5 to over 120 in 6 months.
 - Intorducing database versioning and data migration facility from other product  and also from old version of our product.
 - Wrote the integration with Proximity Reader (Biometric and RFID) for attendece system and feed this data to the payroll system.
 - Providing maintainence and bug fixes to companys lagecy systems/prducts taht are crucial to customers and their business.

+---
 Software Developer
 2010 - 2012
 Independent Developer

+---

-Project: Restaurant Management & Online Ordering System.
+**Project:** Restaurant Management & Online Ordering System.

 Delveloped a restaurant management system (RMS) with online ordering that is being used by over 50 UK restaurants

-Highlights:
+**Highlights:**
 - Developed and evolved a touch based UI with winforms that workes with POS terminal by carefully overving usage pattern that user just love to use.
 - Developed a MVC framwork for winfoms and used in the application esuring clear speration of concerns.
 - Integration hardware like POS printer, caller Id with COM, USB and serial ports,